High-Visibility Clothing Standards

 ANSI/ISEA 107-2010: American National Standard for High Visibility Safety Apparel and Headwear

-Approved in January 2010, the revision updates the ANSI/ISEA 107-2004 standard that specified types, classes and colors of high-visibility clothing required by workers exposed to traffic hazards, such as road construction workers, surveyors and others who work on or near roadways.
+Approved in January 2010, the ANSI/ISEA 107-2010 revision updates the ANSI/ISEA 107-2004 standard.
+The standard specifies the types, classes and colors of high-visibility clothing required by workers exposed to traffic hazards, such as road construction workers, surveyors and others who work on or near roadways.

-High-visibility clothing is intended to clearly distinguish the worker from the environment.
-The basic high-visibility garment includes three components: background material, retroreflective material (bands), and combined-performance material (a combination of retroreflective and fluorescent material that may separate the two).
+The basic high-visibility garment includes three components: background material, retroreflective material (bands) and combined-performance material (a combination of retroreflective and fluorescent material that may separate the two).
 The color of the background material and the combined-performance material can either be fluorescent yellow-green or fluorescent orange-red.
 Combined performance material is considered part of the background for purposes of total area required.
 Retroreflective material reflects light back to the source when light shines on it.

 The standard specifies three classes of high-visibility garments based on the wearer's activities.
-Garment classes are differentiated by the amount of background material required, the width of retroreflective material used and garment design.
+Garment classes are differentiated by the amount of background material; the width of retroreflective material used and garment design.

 |Wearer/Activities||Garment Class Type|